aws-solutions-library-samples/guidance-for-analytics-observability-on-aws/README.md

 <img src="./assets/architecture_diagram.png" alt="drawing" width="1500"/>

-Below is a description of the flow implemented within this guidance:
+Below is a description of the workflow implemented within this guidance:

-1. The Observability connector for Amazon OpenSearch Service (Observability Connector) is packaged into Spark applications running through Amazon EMR, AWS Glue or self-hosted on Amazon EC2.
-The connector is a Java ARchive( JAR) file to put on the driver and executor classpath.
+1. The Observability connector for [Amazon OpenSearch Service (Observability Connector)](https://aws.amazon.com/opensearch-service/) is packaged into [Spark applications](https://www.databricks.com/glossary/what-are-spark-applications) running on [Amazon EMR](https://aws.amazon.com/emr/), [AWS Glue](https://aws.amazon.com/glue/) or self-hosted on [Amazon EC2] instance.
+The connector is a [Java ARchive( JAR)](https://docs.oracle.com/javase/8/docs/technotes/guides/jar/jarGuide.html) file to put on the driver and executor classpath.
-2. The Observability Connector includes a custom log appender (Log4j Async Appender) and Custom Spark Listener.
+2. The Observability Connector includes a custom log appender ([Log4j Async Appender](https://logging.apache.org/log4j/2.x/manual/appenders.html)) and Custom Spark Listener.
 They collect logs and metrics from the application and push the data out through the Amazon OpenSearch client
-3. The Observability connector pushes the data into an Amazon OpenSearch Integration pipeline.
-The pipeline applies data transformation and also acts as an ingestion buffer into Amazon OpenSearch.
+3. The Observability connector pushes data into an [Amazon OpenSearch Integration pipeline](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/osis-features-overview.html).
+The pipeline applies data transformation and acts as an ingestion buffer into Amazon OpenSearch.
 4. Ingestion related Logs and metrics are stored into Amazon OpenSearch indexes one for each data type.
 The data delivery frequency is defined as part of the OpenSearch pipeline configuration.
-Logs and metrics data are encrypted using an AWS Key Management Service (KMS) Key
+Logs and metrics data are encrypted using an [AWS Key Management Service (KMS)](https://aws.amazon.com/kms/) Key
-5. Pre-Built Amazon OpenSearch Dashboards offers authenticated users insights into their data pipeline via aggregated views of performance metrics and logs at various levels of granularity e.g. Spark Application, Job run, Stage, Partition.
+5. Pre-Built Amazon OpenSearch Dashboards offers authenticated users insights into their data pipelines via aggregated views of performance metrics and logs at various levels of granularity e.g. Spark Application, Job run, Stage, Partition.
 The dashboard also provides performance scores calculated based on the collected metrics to allow for easier analysis.

 ## Cost